willfryatt/cyclistic-analysis/README.md

 # Cyclistic Analysis
 ## Overview
-This SQL script merges 12 monthly tables (e.g. tripdata_202404, tripdata_202405 etc.) into a single dataset using UNION.

 ## Goal
 1. Discover how annual members and casual riders use Cyclistic bikes differently to inform the design of marketing strategies aimed at converting casual riders into